cnerg/ETI.data_manual/README.md

 * **Infrasound** - Low-frequency sound recordings not normally audible to humans.

-* **Radiation** - Data collected from detectors that collect from different radiation sources.
+* **Radiation** - Data collected from detectors that collect from different types of radiation.

 * **seismo-acoustic** - Low-frequency recordings traditionally from geophysical sources.
 One detector example would be a seismograph.